Song-Fang/Find-Path/README.md

 # Path-Finding
-Use javascript to implement Path finding
+Use javascript to implement Path finding</br>
 Algorithms contained in this Little demos: BFS and A star